 - Files are easier to find by looking in Team Drives rather than My Drive or Shared with me

-How to request creation of a Team Drive
+How to request creation of a Sahred Drive

 You can request the creation of a Google Team Drive through the form located in MyBucknell>Forms and Policies>Library & IT>Technology Forms.

-Questions about using Google Team Drives?
+Questions about using Google Shared Drives?
 See Google’s pages below:

 Working with members

-See Google’s page for details on maximum number of items, maximum uploads per day, folder hierarchy limits, and Team Driver membership limits
+See Google’s page for details on maximum number of items, maximum uploads per day, folder hierarchy limits, and Shared Drive membership limits

-Migrating files and folders from My Drive to a Team Drive
+Migrating files and folders from My Drive to a Shared Drive

-- Ownership of your files that you move to a Team Drive now changes to the team.
+- Ownership of your files that you move to a Shared Drive now changes to the team.

 For additional information or assistance, please contact the Tech Desk at 570.577.7777 or email@example.com.